zsLiu2003/zsliu2003.github.io/index.md

 }

 @pub{
-    author = {Tianshuo Cong and Delong Ran and Zesen Liu and Xinlei He and Yichen Gong and Jinyuan Liu and Qi Li and Anyu Wang and Xiaoyun Wang}, title = {Have You Merged My Model?
+    author = {Tianshuo Cong and Delong Ran and \textbf{Zesen Liu} and Xinlei He and Yichen Gong and Jinyuan Liu and Qi Li and Anyu Wang and Xiaoyun Wang}, title = {Have You Merged My Model?
 On The Robustness of Large Language Model IP Protection Methods Against Model Merging}, biosite_url = {[https://arxiv.org/abs/2407.04794](https://arxiv.org/abs/2404.05188)},
     biosite_venue = {The 1th ACM Workshop On Large AI Systems And Models With Privacy And Safety Analysis, co-located with CCS (CCS-LAMPS'24), Salt Lake City, USA.
 (Best paper award)},